tiehuis/zig-regex/README.md

-An automation-based regex implementation for [zig](http://ziglang.org/).
+An automaton-based regex implementation for [zig](http://ziglang.org/).

 Note: This is still a work in progress and many things still need to be done.